protron/hearthstone-cards-translator/README.md

 # hearthstone-cards-translator
-Translates Hearthstone card names from Spanish into English using cards data from [Hearthstone JSON](http://hearthstonejson.com/).
+Translates Hearthstone card names from Spanish into English using cards data from [HearthstoneJSON](http://hearthstonejson.com/).

-## Build

-Having [node.js](https://nodejs.org/) intalled, open a command line, go to the folder in which you cloned the project, and run:

-    node merge-jsons.js && node format-html-from-merged.js

-This generates the output html: [autocomplete.htm](./output/autocomplete.htm)<br>
-<sup><sub>*Note: This process will also generates some intermediate json files, in the output folder, which can be used to get extra data on both languages (in a single json document).*</sub></sup>

-## Usage
+## What is this?

-Open `output/autocomplete.htm` in your web browser, or go to the [last cached version at rawgit](https://cdn.rawgit.com/protron/hearthstone-cards-translator/6b40bfbff46479939bcd647b546da732342c44a0/output/autocomplete.htm)
+This is a node program that generates a web page that lets you translate card names.

+## How does the web page works?

-You will be presented with an autocomplete input ([awesomplete](https://leaverou.github.io/awesomplete/)) to search for the Latin America Spanish name of that card.
-Once selected, the page will show the English name of that selected card.
+The web page presents an autocomplete input ([awesomplete](https://leaverou.github.io/awesomplete/)) to search for the Latin American Spanish name of that card.
+Once selected, it will also show the English name of that selected card.

+## Online usage:

+Just go to the [online version at rawgit of hearthstone-cards-translator (2016-05-28)](https://cdn.rawgit.com/protron/hearthstone-cards-translator/f08db330bcad51581f4a052e38befdf4a32b4543/output/autocomplete.htm)

+## Build (to update to latest HearthstoneJSON by yourself)

+Having [node.js](https://nodejs.org/) installed, open a command line in the folder in which you cloned the project, and run:

+    npm start

+That command will perform 2 actions:

+1. It downloads the latest `cards.json` from HearthstoneJSON into the `output` folder.
+2. It generates the output html: `output/autocomplete.htm`

+Then, just open `output/autocomplete.htm` in your web browser.

+You are done!
+But if did a build (instead of just opening the online version), is probably because the online version is missing some update from HearthstoneJSON.
+So please consider help me keeping the online version updated by creating a [Pull Request](https://github.com/protron/hearthstone-cards-translator/pulls) (or an [Issue](https://github.com/protron/hearthstone-cards-translator/issues)).